security-as-code/rampart-spec/README.md

 Rampart provides protection against CSRF attacks via two separate techniques:

-1. The Synchronizer Token Pattern (STP)
+**1. The Synchronizer Token Pattern (STP)**

 With this security feature enabled the agent injects CSRF tokens into specific HTML elements.
 The HTML elements covered are:

-- **<form>** elements in which the token is injected as a hidden input field.
+- `<form>` elements in which the token is injected as a hidden input field.
-- **<a>** elements in which the token is injected in the URL specified by its **href** attribute.
+- `<a>` elements in which the token is injected in the URL specified by its **href** attribute.
-- **<frame>** and **<iframe>** elements in which the token is injected in the URL specified by their **src** attributes.
+- `<frame>` and `<iframe>` elements in which the token is injected in the URL specified by their **src** attributes.

-⚠️ Only cases that trigger GET and POST requests are supported.
-For instance, **<form>** tags that trigger PUT requests are not supported.
-The **srcdoc** attribute present in **<iframe>** HTML elements are not protected against CSRF attacks.
+⚠️ Only cases that trigger **GET** and **POST** requests are supported.
+For instance, `<form>` tags that trigger **PUT** requests are not supported.
+The **srcdoc** attribute present in `<iframe>` HTML elements are not protected against CSRF attacks.

 The Synchronizer Token Pattern uses HTTP sessions to store the trusted CSRF token.
-Any web application that does not use the `javax.servlet.http.HttpSession` interface for session management is not supported and is thus not protected from CSRF attacks.
+Any web application that does **not** use the `javax.servlet.http.HttpSession` interface for session management is not supported and is thus not protected from CSRF attacks.

 Additionally, unauthenticated HTTP requests that do not contain a valid HTTP session ID are not validated.

-⚠️ HTTP requests built dynamically using JavaScript or submitted using AJAX techniques are not supported and the CSRF protection does not serve them.
+⚠️ HTTP requests built dynamically using JavaScript or submitted using AJAX techniques are **not** supported and the CSRF protection does not serve them.
 This may disrupt the usual workflow of the application.
 Users can avoid this by using the whitelist functionality of this rule, as described below.
 Additionally, `ajax: no-validate` option can be used to disable validation of such requests.
 See below for more details.

-2. **Verifying the Same Origin with Standard Headers**
+**2. Verifying the Same Origin with Standard Headers**

 With this security feature enabled the agent checks if the source origin of the received HTTP request is different from the target origin.
 The source origin is determined by the `Origin`, `Referer`, or `X-Forwarded-For` headers.
 The target origin is determined by the `Host` or `X-Forwarded-Host` headers or by the hosts configured in the HTTP Rampart rule.

-⚠️ Only cases that trigger POST requests are supported.
-For example, same-origin validation is not triggered for GET or PUT HTTP requests.
+⚠️ Only cases that trigger **POST** requests are supported.
+For example, same-origin validation is not triggered for **GET** or **PUT** HTTP requests.
 ​​
-If none of the origin headers are present, the origin validation cannot be performed and the rule blocks the HTTP request.
+**If none of the origin headers are present**, the origin validation cannot be performed and the rule blocks the HTTP request.

 ℹ️ Users can enable each of these two protection types individually, or both simultaneously as recommended by OWASP.